DS4200-S23-Class/ic-02-schallerv/README.md

 1. After completing the previous step, draw the DOM for your webpage.
 Add a png or jpeg of your drawing under p1 inside of div1 (you will need to use an <img> tag).

 1. Create an *external* stylesheet for your webpage.
-Name it style.css and add the code nescessary to reference it in your index.html file.
+Name it style.css and add the code necessary to reference it in your index.html file.
 Using this stylesheet please:
    - Set the font of your webpage to Arial.
    - Center "Intro to HTML and CSS" and your name.
    - Give any objects with the class "container" a black border.